SignalK/freeboard-sk/README.md

 ![S57 Settings](images/S57%20Settings.png)

-_Note:  This functionality is not a replacement for official navigatiuonal charts_
+_Note:  This functionality is not a replacement for official navigational charts_

 ### Experiments: